TomerRaitsis/C-Programing/README.md

 # Basic C-Programing
-My first experience with programing with C in college
+My first experience with programing in C in college